-PTEN mutations are involved in some advanced cancers, including small cell lung cancer, chronic myelomonocytic leukemia (CMML), glioblastoma, breast cancer, prostate cancer, uterine cancer, melanoma, ovarian cancer.
-PTEN mutations are also involved in inherited disorders such as Cowden syndrome and Hamartoma tumor syndrome, as well as some autism spectrum disorders.
+PTEN mutations are involved in some advanced cancers, including small-cell lung cancer, chronic myelomonocytic leukemia (CMML), glioblastoma, breast cancer, prostate cancer, uterine cancer, melanoma, and ovarian cancer.
+PTEN mutations are also involved in inherited disorders such as Cowden syndrome and hamartoma tumor syndrome, as well as some autism spectrum disorders.

 When working properly, PTEN puts the brakes on cell division.
 When mutated, the brake goes awry, and the cell loses control over its rate of division.